 The Awakening by Kate Chopin is lowkey one of my fav books The Awakening by Kate Chopin is a powerful book I can't forget even though I read a lot, and read it back in the 1980's.

-The Awakening by Kate Chopin is lowkey one of my fav books— ashleigh (@AshleighVarney) March 24, 2017
+The Awakening by Kate Chopin is lowkey one of my fav books— ashleigh (she/her) (@AshleighVarney) March 24, 2017

 The Awakening by Kate Chopin is a powerful book I can't forget even though I read a lot, and read it back in the 1980's.— J Stamps (@justjohn2_j) March 9, 2017